WvXY/WvXY-Utils/readme.md

-# WvXY's Tiny Projects For Fun
+# WvXY's Tiny Projects Collection

-Just some simple things as a beginner, nothing too fancy.
+Just some simple things, nothing too fancy.
 Not worthing looking at, really.

+Maybe use them somewhere in the future.